tcboni/airgap/README.md

   then the payload (up to 8 KB of UTF-8 text) chunked into RS blocks with selectable parity (FEC LOW/MED/HIGH) and a CRC-32 trailer.
 - **Bands** — an audible profile (~1.5–5 kHz, three channels A/B/C) and
   an ultrasonic profile (~16–19 kHz).
-Four speed presets trade robustness for throughput (~5.5 to ~16.7 B/s raw).
+Four speed presets trade reliability for throughput (~5.5 to ~16.7 B/s raw).
 - **Receiver** — FFT-based demodulator with early/late gate clock
   tracking, phase refinement at lock, and header decode retries; the FEC